-1. The delegated conservation district or Department will conduct a formal technical review of the E & S plan within 22 business days from the date the permit application is considered complete.
-Appropriate checklists shall be used to guide the technical review.
-If technical deficiencies exist in the E&S plan, the delegated conservation district or department will document the technical deficiencies in a letter to the applicant/owner and consultant.
-This documentation of technical deficiencies will cite the statutory or regulatory requirement(s) that the applicant has failed to meet.
-The letter will offer the applicant the opportunity to meet with the conservation district or department to discuss the technical deficiencies.
-The letter will also include the requirement that revised plans should be submitted within 17 business days of the date of the technical deficiency letter.
-The conservation district will update the monthly permit tracking form.
+3. If the delegated conservation district is PCSM delegated at the engineering review level, the technical review of both the E&S plan and the PCSM plan will be completed within 47 business days of the date the permit application is considered complete.
+Any technical deficiencies that exist in the E&S and PCSM plans should be documented in a letter sent by the conservation district to the applicant/owner and consultant, with a copy sent to the regional office.
+This documentation of technical deficiencies will cite the statutory or regulatory requirement(s) that the application has failed to meet.
+The letter will offer the applicant/owner and consultant the opportunity to meet with the regional office and the conservation district to discuss the technical deficiencies.
+The letter will also include the requirement that revised plans should be submitted within 23 business days of the date of the technical deficiency letter.
+If technical deficiencies exist, the delegated conservation district will inform the application manager, who will enter the appropriate subtask into eFACTS.

-If there are no deficiencies after technical review, the conservation district should proceed to make a permit decision (Section IV).
+If there are no deficiencies after technical review, the application manager should proceed to make a permit decision of either permit approval or permit denial (Section IV or V).

 If there are technical deficiencies that have not been resolved, continue to technical review - plan resubmittal (Section IIIB).
+Generally, one technical deficiency voids the Permit Decision Guarantee timeframes.
 If the applicant does not respond within the 23 day timeframe, continue to technical review, no applicant response (Section IIIC).